keziahcv/dataviz/finalproject.md

 Conflict:
 Without algae, the coral will die, and the entire reef ecosystem that the ocean wildlife depends on will collapse.

-Resolution:
+Resolution:<br>
-Humans need to:
+Humans need to:<br>
-Prevent warmer ocean temperatures by emitting less carbon dioxide Sustain coral reef livelihood through monitoring, adaptation, and restoration
+<ul>Prevent warmer ocean temperatures by emitting less carbon dioxide<br>
+Sustain coral reef livelihood through monitoring, adaptation, and restoration</ul>

 ## Sketch
 ![IMG_0146](https://user-images.githubusercontent.com/113055203/192429410-348c42cb-6fc3-41a8-9622-725ecf65d015.jpg)